 What I sometimes find missing in current OKR literature is an “OKR Definition of Ready”, so to speak.
 Below are some of my general prerequisites for successful OKR implementation:

 - Have a product vision, mission and strategy in place.
 This is key for deriving good objectives from.
 Product vision is the future state of your product, the tomorrow.
 Product mission and strategy are what you’re currently doing to work towards that vision, it’s the today.
 Marty Cagan has nice writeup about the differences between the three.

 - Collaboration between all parties that are working on the product.
 At the enterprise scale, collaboration becomes harder as teams grow in numbers and often specialize on a specific subset(s) of the product.
 Sales, product, tech, business markets, management, need to work together to define the customer problem(s) they would like to focus on and work collaboratively throughout the quarter to achieve this rather than checking at the end or delivering a set of outputs from their department and tossing the rest of the responsibility to another department.
+If a team doesn’t have ownership or a strong influence on their product/service and process, then they will always have dependencies and might not be able to move the needle as they hope to.
 How can the different parties collaborate?
 Quarterly kick off meetings, participating in weekly planning and demos, using something like the Dual Track Single Flow model so that each team’s work is towards a common goal.

 - Foster experimentation.
 No matter where the “solution” comes from, the first iteration is often not ideal.
 Teams need to be given time and space to do discovery and experiment to understand and validate the problem space before creating solutions and outputs.